alakra/weather-forecasts/README.md

 To see a description of the NDFD Spatial Reference System (used for collecting lat/longs in an area) http://graphical.weather.gov/docs/ndfdSRS.htm

+To see more detailed documention, view the [API Documentation](http://rdoc.info/github/alakra/ndfd-weather-forecast-client/frames)

 ## Special Thanks